kyriakoy/healthcare-claim-ai/README.md

 ## 🔧 Configuration

 ### Backend Configuration
+- Edit your configuration in `healthcare-claims-api/src/main/resources/application.properties` (not committed to git)
+- Use `application.properties.example` as a template for new environments or developers

-Configure the following in `healthcare-claims-api/src/main/resources/application.properties`:
+Configure the following in your `application.properties` file:
 ```properties
 spring.ai.openai.api-key=your-openai-api-key-here
 ```